Letztes Update: 19. Januar 2025

 Antwort der Redaktion

-Artificial intelligence is a broad field that encompasses systems capable of performing tasks that typically require human intelligence.
-This includes learning, reasoning, problem-solving, and understanding natural language.
-So, where do pathfinding algorithms fit in?
+Artificial intelligence is a broad field that encompasses systems designed to perform tasks that would typically require human intelligence.
+This includes learning, reasoning, problem-solving, perception, and language understanding.
+AI systems can adapt to new information and improve over time, often using machine learning techniques.

 Last updated 3 mins ago